 Our Board of Directors and its committees meet throughout the year on a set schedule, hold special meetings as needed, and act by written consent from time to time.
-The Board of Directors met four times during fiscal year 2015.
-Each director attended at least 75% or more of (a) the total number of meetings of the Board of Directors held during fiscal year 2015 and (b) the total number of meetings held by all committees of the Board of Directors on which such director served during fiscal year 2015, except for: (i) Ms. Ordoñez, who attended 33.3% of the Compensation Committee meetings because Ms. Ordoñez was appointed to the Compensation Committee on May 20, 2015; and (ii) Mr. Ericson, who did not attend the one Corporate Governance and Nominating Committee meeting held during fiscal year 2015.
+During fiscal year 2016, each director attended at least 75% of the aggregate of (i) the total number of meetings of our Board of Directors held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of our Board of Directors on which he or she served during the periods that he or she served."

-The names of the nominees and directors, their ages as of December 31, 2015 and certain other information about them are set forth below:
+The names of the nominees and directors, their ages as of December 31, 2016 and certain other information about them are set forth below: